tszymczyszyn-shopify/clockwork/README.md

 end
 ```

 This tells clockwork to fetch all `ClockworkDatabaseEvent` instances from the database, and create an internal clockwork event for each one.
-Each clockwork event will be configured based on the instance's `frequency` and, optionally, its `at`, `name`, `if?` and `tz` methods.
+Each clockwork event will be configured based on the instance's `frequency` and, optionally, its `at`, `if?`, `ignored_attributes`, `name`, and, `tz` methods.
 The code above also says to reload the events from the database every `1.minute`; we need pick up any changes in the database frequently (choose a sensible reload frequency by changing the `every:` option).

-When one of the events is ready to be run (based on it's `frequency`, and possible `at`, `if?` and `tz` methods), clockwork arranges for the block passed to `sync_database_events` to be run.
+When one of the events is ready to be run (based on it's `frequency`, and possible `at`, `if?`, `ignored attributes`, and `tz` methods), clockwork arranges for the block passed to `sync_database_events` to be run.
 The above example shows how you could use either DelayedJob or Sidekiq to kick off a worker job.
 This approach is good because the ideal is to use clockwork as a simple scheduler, and avoid making it carry out any long-running tasks.

 ### Your Model Classes